iam-neo/-Ai-mouse-controller/README.md

 - **Right Click:** Bring your pinky close to your palm to simulate a right mouse click.

 ---
-# HandGestureControl

-This project provides a simple hand gesture control system using MediaPipe for hand tracking.
-It utilizes a webcam to detect hand landmarks and perform basic hand gesture recognition.

-## Project Structure

-- **HandTrackingModule.py**: Contains the hand tracking logic using the MediaPipe library.
-- **main.py**: The main application file where hand tracking is performed and displayed in real-time.
-- **README.md**: Documentation for the project.

 ## Requirements

 1. Install Python 3.x